 Globally it is estimated that over 5% of the world’s population i.e around 466 million people – have disabling hearing loss (432 million adults and 34 million children).
 Unaddressed hearing loss is the leading cause of morbidity and poses an annual cost of $750 billion globally.
-It is estimated that by 2050 over 900 million people – or one in every ten people – will have disabling hearing loss, due to changing population demographics, increasing exposure to risk factors such as recreational noise, as well as persistence of untreated ear conditions such as otitis media.
+It is estimated that by 2050 over 900 million people – or one in every ten people – will have disabling hearing loss, due to changing population demographics, increasing exposure to risk factors such as recreational noise, as well as the persistence of untreated ear conditions such as otitis media.

 Many of the causes that lead to hearing loss are preventable.
 In children, 60% of hearing loss can be prevented through public health strategies.
 Those who have hearing loss can greatly benefit from timely and appropriate interventions.

-In order to raise awareness and promote ear and hearing care (EHC) at a national and community levels across the world, WHO observes World Hearing Day on 3rd March of every year.
+In order to raise awareness and promote ear and hearing care (EHC) at national and community levels across the world, WHO observes World Hearing Day on 3rd March of every year.
 3rd March is selected as 3.3 resemble the shape of the two ears.

-Hearing care and hearing loss were highlighted as a public health issue with the adoption of the resolution (WHA70.13) on prevention of deafness and hearing loss during the World Health Assembly in 2017.
+Hearing care and hearing loss were highlighted as a public health issue with the adoption of the resolution (WHA70.13) on the prevention of deafness and hearing loss during the World Health Assembly in 2017.
 This resolution calls upon WHO and its Member States to undertake advocacy through World Hearing Day on 3 March.

 What is World Health Day trying to achieve?